 - One of the heavier weapons in Crash Tag Team Racing involves throwing a piano on the track, causing an explosion of wood, ebony, and ivory that obliterates all who cross it.
 The Die-O-Rama clip "Tickle the Ivories" also has Crash getting flattened by one.

 - One of the more notable objects in Crazy Climber that the player has to dodge is a falling piano.

-- In a kart-style racing game 'Looney Tunes Space Race', one of the objects you can inflict on your fellow racers is a piano.
-It's one of the worst, as not only are you hit by it, you're also stuck under it when a bust of a generic classical music composer falls on it too.
+- In the kart-style racing game Looney Tunes Space Race, one of the objects you can inflict on your fellow racers is a piano.
+It's one of the worst, as not only are you hit by it, you're also stuck under it when a bust of a generic classical music composer falls on it, too.

 - Peacock in Skullgirls can drop a piano on you, and roughly 20 other items of varying sizes as well.

 - In Toontown Online, the Level 6 Drop gag (attack) was a grand piano that the Toon player could drop on an enemy Cog.

 - DC Super Hero Girls: On the character showcase episode, "Hero of the Month: Wonder Woman", Wonder Woman saves an old lady from a falling piano, but unknowingly throws the piano on top of Cheetah.
 Cheetah, seeing stars, emerges from the rubble speaking nonsense before losing consciousness.

 - Flippy of Happy Tree Friends does this to himself thanks to his Superpowered Evil Side Split Personality.